TeamAustria/writeups/2024-justctf/World-of-Ottercraft.md

 There is just a small roadblock: the generated tickets must always be consumed by the `checkout` function, otherwise the transaction is illegal.
 Luckily, we can always call `checkout` from any state, and so we can make sure to buy a cheap shield while we are shopping, and still make big profits.

-Coding all of this out results in this here (excuse me for the code duplication, this was before I figured out exactly how loops worked in the move programming language, since I initially only tried a for loop, which seems to not exist):
+Coding all of this out results in this here:
 ```rust
 module solve::solve {